 【Effort 3】: Implement cross-industrial exchange training program for women in career-track positions

 ※ Develop awareness of and the skills to be appointed to a managerial role through finding positive role models in other companies and getting motivated via cross-industrial exchanges

 ※ By realizing a corporate culture that rewards producing the greatest results in the least amount of time and a work style not bound to a fixed location, we will create a working environment where employees with limited time due to parenting responsibilities and other obligations can take on managerial roles.

-Daio Paper was selected as a Nadeshiko Brand company for two times (FY2014 and FY2016).
+Daio Paper was selected as a Nadeshiko Brand company for three times (FY2014 and FY2016 and FY2018).

 • Reforms to Ways of Working